Spin Group Symmetry Criteria for Odd-parity Magnets

-For collinear magnetic orders (with magnetization along the $z$ direction), both $g_1$ and $g_5$ symmetries are preserved.
-Under these symmetries, early studies showed that only even-parity NSP is allowed, giving rise to altermagnets \cite{ifmmode2022,ifmmode2022a}.
-However, the $g_5$ symmetry can be broken by non-magnetic-order atoms (see Supplementary Material \cite{supp}).
-In such cases, OPMs can be realized in collinear antiferromagnetic systems where spin-opposite sublattices are related by inversion or translation symmetry, thereby preserving the effective time-reversal symmetry $\tilde{T} = \{C_2 \| P\}$ ($g_4$) or $\tilde{T} = \{T \| I \| \tau\}$ ($g_3$).
-This scenario has recently been investigated in several works \cite{YuPing2025,2025Minghuan,Huang2025,2025li,2025zhu,zhuang2025,2025liu}.
-For coplanar magnetic orders, the $g_5$ symmetry is preserved and type-I OPM is realized when either $g_1$ or $g_3$ symmetry is additionally preserved.
+In systems with collinear magnetic orders, spin is a good quantum number and $g_5$ symmetry is typically preserved.
+Since $g_5$ flips momentum $\bm k$ while preserving spin, only even-parity NSS is allowed in such systems, corresponding to altermagnets \cite{ifmmode2022,ifmmode2022a}.
+However, $g_5$ symmetry can be broken by the complex electron hopping terms \cite{YuPing2025,supp}.
+In such cases, OPMs can be realized in collinear antiferromagnetic systems where spin-opposite sublattices are related by inversion or translation, thereby preserving the symmetry $g_4$ or $g_3$.
+This scenario has recently been studied \cite{YuPing2025,2025Minghuan,Huang2025,2025li,2025zhu,zhuang2025,2025liu}.
+For coplanar magnetic orders, $g_5$ symmetry remains intact, and type-I OPMs are realized when either $g_1$ or $g_3$ symmetry is additionally preserved.
 The spin textures, symmetry criteria, and magnetic orders (collinear, coplanar, or noncoplanar) for OPMs, are summarized in columns 3-5 of Table~\ref{tab2}.

-In addition to preserving or reversing momentum symmetries, other spin group symmetries can also generate constraints on $S(\bm k)$.
-For example, symmetry $g=\{C_2|R_{6z}\}$, where $R_{6z}$ denotes a six-fold rotation around the $z$-axis, enforces $s_z(R_{6z}\bm k)=-s_z(\bm k)$.
-This constraint leads to the emergence of $f$-wave NSP in type-I OPMs [Fig.~\ref{Fig1}(b)].
-Furthermore, mirror symmetry with a $\pi$-rotation in spin space, expressed by $g_{M}=\{C_{i}(\pi)||M_{j}\}$, can generate the constraint \beqn s_i(\bm k)=s_i(g_M\bm k),\quad s_{j,l}(\bm k)=-s_{g,l}(g_M\bm k), \eeqn where $g_M\bm k=(k_i,-k_j,k_l)$ and \(i, j, l \in \{x, y, z\}\).
-These mirror symmetries and rotational symmetry or their combinations can lead to $p_{x,y,z}$-wave, $f_{x^3-3xy^2}$, $f_{xyz}$, and $f_{(x^2-y^2)z}$ NSP in type-I OPMs, as summarized in column 6 of Table~\ref{tab2}.
+\textit{Candidate materials and NSS}.--- Using the online tool FINDSPINGROUP from Ref.~\cite{CheXiaobing2024} and the Bilbao Crystallographic Server, we identify 33 candidate materials as OPMs, as summarized in Table~\ref{tab3}.
+Among these candidates, 25, 1, and 7 materials belong to type-I, type-II, and type-III OPMs, respectively.
+In these systems, in addition to symmetries satisfying $g\bm{k} = \pm \bm{k}$, the symmetries $\tilde{g}$ associated with $\tilde{g}\bm{k} \ne \pm \bm{k}$ further impose constraints on $\bm{S}(\bm{k})$.
+The complete set of spin group symmetries ultimately determines the allowed partial-wave channels of NSS.

+Under a spin space group \( G \), the spin texture \( \bm{S}(\bm{k}) \) forms a \( d_s \)-dimensional representation of the emergent point group \( \tilde{G} = \{s_g R_g \mid g \in G\} \) \cite{XiaoZhenyu2024}, which constrains the functional form of $\bm{S}(\bm{k})$.
+For the symmetry criteria in Table~\ref{tab2}, either $s_g=-1$ or $R_g=B$ (an inversion operation in momentum space) is satisfied.
+Consequently, the point group \( \tilde{G} \) for OPMs must include the inversion operation, thus belonging to a Laue group.
+Importantly, although the physical inversion symmetry of the crystal is broken, the emergent inversion symmetry in \( \tilde{G} \) ensures that \( \bm{S}(\bm{k}) \) exhibits odd parity.